-Villamanta continues to be an active member of DAV Inc. (formerly known as VDAN), attend network meetings and is a member of the DAV Inc. Board.
+Villamanta continues to be an active member of DAV Inc., attend network meetings and is a member of the DAV Inc. Board.
 DAV Inc. has active involvement in the development and management of the Victorian Disability Advocacy Resource Unit (DARU), funded by the Victorian Department of Health and Human Services to provide resources to advocacy organisations.

 Villamanta collaborates with DAV Inc. members to contribute to policy and law reform work on important systemic issues.
 DAV Inc. was also involved in establishing the DANA (Disability Advocacy Network Australia), the national peak body for independent disability advocacy, which actively contributes to policy and law reform work on behalf of, and with input from, its member organisations.
-In addition to various other areas of policy and law reform work on behalf of, and with input from, its member organisations.
 In addition to various other areas of policy and law reform, DAV Inc.'s members continue to monitor the application of the Victorian Disability Act 2006 and the work of the Disability Services Commissioner, and the evolving NDIS.